sictweb/bti425-2020/notes/week04.md

 A few other points:

 * This is NOT a memorization course.
 This IS a learn and apply course.
-Simply reading, memorizing, and regurgitating words is not enough to convince anyone that you’re competent.
+Simply reading, memorizing, and regurgitating words is not enough to convince anyone that you're competent.

 * You must apply the learning - by writing software - to convince others.